G. N. Ramachandran: Research works

-Later years
+Later life and legacy

 Ramachandran was devastated by the death of his wife Rajalakshmi in 1998 and his health gradually deteriorated.
 During the last few years of his life, he suffered a stroke and was affected by Parkinson's disease.
-Ramachandran died in 2001 at age 78.
-Leading scientists from Europe including Professor Linus Pauling and Professor Francis Crick regarded Professor Ramchandran as a Nobel Prize calibre scientist of great reputation.

-Legacy
+Ramachandran died on 7 April 2001, aged 78, in Chennai.

 Each year, the Council of Scientific and Industrial Research (CSIR) awards the "G N Ramachandran Gold Medal for Excellence in Biological Sciences & Technology" in his memory for work in Biological Sciences & Technology.